University Systems help centre

 Only authorized users should be able to login to your computer.
 Reduce the number of potential users on your computer by removing old accounts from former employees or past users.
 Ensure that your laptop is set to lock after 15 minutes of inactivity and prompt for a username and password to unlock.
 This will reduce the risk of an unauthorized user from easily accessing your laptop in the event that physical access is achieved.

 If you use your NetLink ID and password to login to your computer, ensure that only authorized users in your department—and not everyone with a NetLink ID—can login.
+Contact the Computer Help Desk or your desktop support personnel for assistance implementing login restrictions.

 Secure your network traffic